walletiger/live_cam_ocr/README.md

 # live_cam_ocr
 ocr on live camera

-use paddocr on jetson nano
+use paddleocr on jetson nano

 demo video: